 Meeting Directory Guidelines

-Any online A.A. group or meeting hosted on Oahu may be listed in the Online Meeting List provided that it subscribes to the Traditions of Alcoholics Anonymous, using the Online Meeting Submission Form.
+Any online A.A. group or meeting hosted on Oahu may be listed in the Online Meeting List provided that it subscribes to the Traditions of Alcoholics Anonymous, using the A.A.
+Meeting Add/Change Form.
 Meeting submissions will be reviewed and filtered based on the guidelines below by the Oahu Intergroup of Hawaii, Inc.

 The Oahu Intergroup of Hawaii does not list:

-- Meetings that appear to be conducted by an organization or by individuals who are not A.A. members; for example, commercial sites that have created “meetings” for the purpose of attracting traffic to their sites.
+- Meetings that appear to be conducted by an organization or by individuals who are not A.A. members of Oahu A.A.; for example, commercial sites that have created “meetings” for the purpose of attracting traffic to their sites.
 Only A.A. members may conduct A.A. meetings.

 For an overview of how the Traditions apply to groups, see the pamphlet “The A.A.
 Group … Where it all begins.”
 In brief: